 - they are very well paid relative to the taxpaying population at large, and yet

-- they are very poorly paid relative to their private sector counterparts, even though
+- they are very poorly paid relative to their private sector counterparts - and to other senior staff in the public sector, even though

 - their jobs are these days no more secure than those of those same counterparts.

-But equivalent private sector salaries are much higher.
-Most obviously, more than 2,800 people in the City of London were paid more than £1m in 2009, according to the Financial Services Authority.
+Equivalent private sector salaries are much higher.
+Most obviously, more than 2,800 people in the City of London were already paid more than £1m in 2009, according to the Financial Services Authority.
 But the detail is also very telling.

 - The equivalent figures for Pay Band 2 were £128/191/290k.